summii/summii.github.io/_posts/2019-01-17-machine-learning-in-simple-words.md

  divided into two types: these are either full book of formulas and theorems that i have never able to finish reading even to middle, or magical stories about Artificial
  Intelligence and about google data scientist.

-So, I decide to write few post myself, an introduction in my words - in simple language, without formula-theorems, but wiht examples of real problems and solutions.
+So, I decide to write few post myself, an introduction in my words - in simple language, without formula-theorems, but with examples of real problems and solutions.
 I will try to write same thing with ugly formula-theorems too in another post.

 ### Birth of Machine Learning